Emma Harrison (actress): Acting

 Harrison appeared in an episode of Mission: Impossible as a slave girl when she was 16 years old.
+In 1993, she appeared in Time Trax.

 Harrison auditioned for a role on Neighbours in 1995.
 She was initially unaware the character she was reading for would be Annalise Hartman's (Kimberley Davies) long lost sister, Joanna.
 The character was Harrison's first major television role.
 The actress told a writer for the Daily Mirror that it took ten months for her to feel comfortable in her new role.
 In February 1997, producers told Harrison they were writing her out of Neighbours.
 She departed on screen on 15 April 1997.

 In cinema, Harrison appeared in the Coen Brothers' Intolerable Cruelty, Robert Altman's The Company, and in Street Fighter as Nicola.

 In 2007, she appeared in an episode of McLeod's Daughters as Susan.

 Presenting

 Harrison travelled to England where she was already known due to Neighbours.

 While in the UK, she hosted two television programmes and was selected as a presenter for the BAFTA Awards.

 Harrison's hosting jobs in the United States included fronting the reality show "Butler Bootcamp" for Wealth TV and appearing as a recurring host on Comcast's Vista TV.